Optimal Disturbances of Blocking: A Barotropic View: Introduction

-Earlier studies on the formation and maintenance of atmospheric blocking suggested that the causes came from traveling synoptic-scale eddies and large-scale topography~\citep{berggren1949aerological, charney1979multiple, tung1979theory, shutts1983propagation, illari1983interpretation, holopainen1987high, mullen1987transient}.
-However,~\citet{ji1983numerical} took several numerical experiments, which indicates that the topographic forcing plays a secondary role compared to traveling synoptic-scale eddies.
-The observation that dipole blocking mainly occurs downstream of the storm track in the Pacific or Atlantic basin also suggests that synoptic-scale eddies likely contribute to the formation and maintenance of dipole blocking downstream of the storm tracks~\citep{illari1983interpretation, holopainen1987high, mullen1987transient, nakamura1993synoptic}.
+Before delving into the mechanism study of blockings, it is important to understand their features.
+These blockings are characterized as long-lasting, quasi-stationary, and self-preserving in the midlatitudes, as highlighted in~\citep{liu1994definition, nakamura2018atmospheric}.
+In the unfiltered geopotential height field, blocking flow often manifests as a significant meandering of westerly jet streams, as described in~\citep{berggren1949aerological}.
+This meandering resembles the westerly winds flowing around and bypassing the obstacle created by the blocking pattern.
+According to the pioneering study~\citep{rex1950blocking}, a key feature of blocking is the abrupt transition from a zonal (east-west) to a meridional (north-south) flow pattern.
+This transition often leads to the splitting of the jet stream into two branches around the blocking.
+Generally, these blockings can be classified into three types, dipole blockings~\citep{hoskins1985use, pelly2003new, weijenborg2012direction, masato2013wave}, Omega blockings~\citep{hakkinen2014greenland, steinfeld2019role}, and amplified ridges~\citep{sousa2018european}, with more examples provided in~\citep{woollings2018blocking}.
+Earlier studies, such as~\citep{berggren1949aerological, charney1979multiple, tung1979theory, shutts1983propagation, illari1983interpretation, holopainen1987high, mullen1987transient}, suggested that blockings were primarily caused by traveling synoptic-scale eddies and large-scale topography.
+However,~\citet{ji1983numerical} conducted numerical experiments, indicating that the topographic forcing plays a secondary role compared to traveling synoptic-scale eddies.
+Furthermore, the observation that dipole blockings mainly occur downstream of the storm track in the Pacific or Atlantic basin supports the idea that synoptic-scale eddies likely contribute to the formation and maintenance of dipole blocking downstream of the storm tracks~\citep{illari1983interpretation, holopainen1987high, mullen1987transient, nakamura1993synoptic}.